Frequently Asked Questions

 The STB program tuition and deliver fees are assessed per credit hour.
 There is also a technology fee assessed each semester which adds minimal expense and textbook costs which vary depending on the course(s) you’re taking.
 For more detailed information about the current costs of theSTB program, see our tuition and fees page.

 What is required for admission?

-We require students to submit the following for consideration for admission to the program: application of admission, 3 letters of reference, academic transcripts from all college level work, a personal essay and a current resume.
-For more information about our requirements see admissions information.
+We require students to submit the following for consideration for admission to the program: application of admission, 3 letters of reference, academic transcripts from all college-level work, a personal essay and a current resume.
+For more information about our requirements see admission information.

 Can I still be considered for the program if my undergraduate GPA is below a 3.00?